orbitadajogatina/odj-svelte-ui/README.md

 - Some components have the design slightly different:
   - All components: instead of using focus-within, uses focus-visible;
   - Forms: When focus, border slightly thicker;
-  - `Alert` has new colors
+  - `Alert` has new colors;
-  - `Button` has a new design for some variations and a response when clicked
+  - `Button` has a new design for some variations and a response when clicked;
-  - `Textarea` is fixed
+  - `Textarea` is fixed;
-  - `Pagination` respect max-width
+  - `Pagination` respect max-width;
-  - `Modal` title has a better size, improved default animations with control of backdrop's animations and removed the outdated divider
+  - `Modal` title has a better size, improved default animations with control of backdrop's animations and removed the outdated divider;
+  - `Label` now has `space-y-1` by default
 - `Tabs` styles are fixed and introduced underline animations and a complete modern redesign for "Full" style;
 - The `Tooltip` component received a rework;
 - `Modal` has <kbd>Esc</kbd> to close again;